ndecandia/DockerCourse/commit.md

-# Create image using docker commit
+# Create images using docker commit

 By the end of this exercise, you should be able to: